decision-labs/spacialdb-devcenter/pages/Heroku.md

 $ cd geo-photo
 ```

-To begin with we need to add a Heroku specific configuration in `config/application.rb` and then we can check it in and login to Heroku to deploy it:
+To begin with we need to add a Heroku specific configuration in `config/application.rb` and then we can check it in and deploy it:

 ```console
 $ cat config/application.rb